tembo-io/pg_auto_dw/docs/sql_functions/go.md

 ```

 ## Usage Notes
-Use this function build an entire data warehouse or push data from a single table into the built dw tables.
+Use this function to build an entire data warehouse or push data from a single table into the built dw tables.

 ## Examples